Lifes-A-Glitch/lifesagltich.github.io/_posts/2022-08-12-Steam-Deck.md

 A list of things to consider:
 <!-- TODO: Will need to add links for recommendations -->
 + Definitely recommend waiting to get a better SSD from Micron.
 They are supposed to release a 2TB SSD that fits the deck perfectly (hasn't been *officially* announced).
-+ GET THE HALL EFFECT JOYSTICKS...
++ GET THE HALL SENSING JOYSTICKS...
 They are worth it.
 Better accuracy.
+Recommend: <u>[Hall Sensing Joysticks](https://www.amazon.com/Drifting-Electromagnetic-Thumbstick-AKNES-Replacement/dp/B0B31STJDH)</u>
 + There is an "official" docking station for the Steam Deck...
 I recommend it, first of all.
 It just looks so nice.
+Recommend: <u>[Upgraded Docking Station for Steam Deck HB0603](https://www.jsaux.com/products/upgraded-docking-station-for-steam-deck)</u>
 + Get a good, *and stable*, SD card.
 You will want 1TB so you can have more games load from the SD card.
-There is not really a performance issue from it by the way.
+There is not really a performance issue from it by the way. <u>[Sandisk Extreme Pro 1TB](https://www.amazon.com/Sandisk-microSDXC-Extreme-Adapter-Mobile/dp/B07RKL6PK9/ref=sr_1_5)</u>

 So far, that is all I can recommend.
 <br>